Erie Canal Navigation & Cruising Guide

 Notice to Mariners

 The latest navigational information can be found at Canal System Notice to Mariners.
-Anyone planning to transit the canal system should check these notices for last minute information on closures and restrictions.
+Anyone planning to transit the canal system should check these notices for last minute information on hazards, restrictions, and closures.